MoonwalkerSwap/Polygon-Swap/CONTRIBUTING.md

-# Contributing to the MoonWalkerSwap ecosystem 🚀
+# Contributing to the Polygon MoonWalkerSwap ecosystem 🚀

 Thanks for taking the time to contribute !
-You can start by reading our [Contribution guidelines](https://docs.moonwalker.network/code/contributing) first.
+You can start by reading our [Contribution guidelines](https://polygon-docs.moonwalker.network/code/contributing) first.

 ## Setup